Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Blood Type: A
 Notes: Before attending Darkwick Alan was in prison for murdering Professor Dante.

-Name:
+Name: Sho Haizono
-House:
+House: Vegastrom
-Year:
+Year: 1
-Position:
+Position: Student
-Stigma:
+Stigma: Sho can knock back anomalies by saying the word "spurno"
-Artifact:
+Artifact: Sho's artifact is a motorcycle named Betty that eats human food instead of using gasoline; Betty's favorite food is barbecue sandwiches.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: August 19
-Star Sign:
+Star Sign: Leo
-Blood Type:
+Blood Type: B
-Notes:
+Notes: Sho is Professor Hyde's younger brother.
+Sho runs a food truck on campus called "Highway to Home".
+Sho and Leo are childhood friends.

-Name:
+Name: Leo Kurosagi
-House:
+House: Vegastrom
-Year:
+Year: 1
-Position:
+Position: Vice-Captain
-Stigma:
+Stigma: Leo can temporarily enhance his hearing by saying the word "haxs"
-Artifact:
+Artifact: Leo's artifact is bubblegum that can create explosive bubbles.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: May 23
-Star Sign:
+Star Sign: Gemini
-Blood Type:
+Blood Type: AB
-Notes:
+Notes: Leo is a major social media influencer.
+Leo and Sho are childhood friends.

-Name:
+Name:  Haru Sagara
-House:
+House: Jabberwock
-Year:
+Year: 3
-Position:
+Position: Captain
-Stigma:
+Stigma: Haru can reduce the effects of gravity on his body giving him super speed by saying the word "bahnti".
-Artifact:
+Artifact: Haru's artifact is a pushbroom.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: September 20
-Star Sign:
+Star Sign: Virgo
-Blood Type:
+Blood Type: AB
-Notes:
+Notes: Haru keeps an anomalous white bunny-like creature named Peekaboo in a baby sling with him most of the time.

-Name:
+Name: Towa Otonashi
-House:
+House: Jabberwock
-Year:
+Year: 2
-Position:
+Position: Vice-Captain
-Stigma:
+Stigma: Towa can change the weather and summon lightning strikes.
-Artifact:
+Artifact: Towa's artifact is a magic bubble wand that creates explosive bubbles alongside normal bubbles.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: March 23
-Star Sign:
+Star Sign: Aries
 Blood Type:
-Notes:
+Notes: Towa can only speak at night, during the day he gestures, signs, writes, and makes noises to show what he wants or needs.

-Name:
+Name: Ren Shiranami
-House:
+House: Jabberwock
-Year:
+Year: 1
-Position:
+Position: Student
-Stigma:
+Stigma: Ren can make things invisible by saying the word "raothtas"
-Artifact:
+Artifact: Ren's artifact is a swim ring that can expand or shrink in size.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: July 25
-Star Sign:
+Star Sign: Leo
-Blood Type:
+Blood Type: O
-Notes:
+Notes: Ren likes B movies and mobile games.
+Ren works part-time at the Mystery Diner.

-Name:
+Name: Taiga Hoshibami
-House:
+House: Sinostra
-Year:
+Year: 3
-Position:
+Position: Captain
-Stigma:
+Stigma: Taiga can slow time by saying the word "malab".
-Artifact:
+Artifact: Taiga's artifact is a machine gun that can fire glass shards instead of bullets.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: October 16
-Star Sign:
+Star Sign: Libra
-Blood Type:
+Blood Type: O
-Notes:
+Notes: Taiga is the owner of the Sinostra Casino, but only wants to gamble.
+Taiga is a skilled gambler.

-Name:
+Name: Romeo Lucci
-House:
+House: Sinostra
-Year:
+Year: 3
-Position:
+Position: Vice-Captain
-Stigma:
+Stigma: Romeo can turn items into bombs by saying the word "tiris".
-Artifact:
+Artifact: Romeo's artifact is a sniper rifle.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: November 14
-Star Sign:
+Star Sign: Scorpio
-Blood Type:
+Blood Type: A
-Notes:
+Notes: Romeo's family was known for the Lucci fashion brand before they went bankrupt.

-Name:
+Name: Ritsu Shinjo
-House:
+House: Sinostra
-Year:
+Year: 1
-Position:
+Position: Student
-Stigma:
+Stigma: Ritsu can make his skin thick enough to deflect bullets and make himself harder to move by increasing the weight of his body by saing the word "acimo".
-Artifact:
+Artifact: Ritsu's artifact is a Compendium of Law, aside from being used for reference it can also be used to bludgeon people or anomalies.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: January 13
-Star Sign:
+Star Sign: Capricorn
-Blood Type:
+Blood Type: A
-Notes:
+Notes: Ritsu's family has some of the most corrupt lawyers in Tokyo.

-Name:
+Name: Subaru Kagami
-House:
+House: Hotarubi
-Year:
+Year: 3
-Position:
+Position: Captain
-Stigma:
+Stigma: Subaru has an ability called psychometry that allows him to sense the thoughts and history of others by touching them.
-Artifact:
+Artifact: Subaru's artifact is a parasol.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: February 20
-Star Sign:
+Star Sign: Pisces
-Blood Type:
+Blood Type: A
-Notes:
+Notes: Subaru keeps his true stigma hidden and claims he can read the history of tsukumogami by saying the word "talnandio".

-Name:
+Name: Haku Kusanagi
-House:
+House: Hotarubi
-Year:
+Year: 3
-Position:
+Position: Vice-Captain
 Stigma:
-Artifact:
+Artifact: Haku's artifact is a flute that can put listeners to sleep or hypnotize them when he plays.
 Eyes:
 Hair:
 Sex: M
 Age: 25
-Birthday:
+Birthday: July 26
-Star Sign:
+Star Sign: Leo
-Blood Type:
+Blood Type: B
-Notes:
+Notes: Haku is the heir to a promenant Shinto shrine and has the ability to see spirits even if their energy is weak.

 Name:
 House:
 Year:
 Position: